qqiangwu/cppsafe/README.md

 }
 ```

-You can use `--Wno-lifetime-call-null` to disable all nullness check for parameters and return values.
+You can use `--Wno-lifetime-call-null` to disable all nullness check for parameters and return values when `--Wlifetime-null` is on.

 ```cpp
 void foo(int* a, gsl::not_null<int*> b, int* c)